-At this year’s Noble REMC Annual Meeting and Picnic on June 2, members will have the opportunity to vote for individuals to represent them for the following districts: District 3: Wayne Township in Noble County and that part of Milford Township in LaGrange County served by this cooperative.
-Currently being served by Andy Strack.
-District… Continue reading.
+At this year’s Noble REMC Annual Meeting and Picnic on Saturday, June 2, members can vote for individuals to represent them for the following districts: District 3: Wayne Township in Noble County and that part of Milford Township in LaGrange County.
+Currently represented by Andy Strack.
+District 6: Jefferson and Albion townships in Noble County….
+Continue reading.

 Noble REMC is offering three $1,000 scholarships to help area students further their education at an accredited college or trade school of their choice.
 To apply: Pick up an application at the REMC office or download at nobleremc.com.
 Complete the application.
 Submit by March 29.
 REQUIREMENTS Applicants must be an actively enrolled senior.
 Their parents’… Continue reading.